-At Emirates One&Only Wolgan Valley, we recognise the activities of resort operations can have the potential for negative impacts on the environment, and we are deeply committed to achieving best practice environmental and social sustainability.
+At Emirates One&Only Wolgan Valley, we wish to be recognised for creating positive environmental outcomes, and we are deeply committed to achieving best practice environmental and social sustainability.

 A long-term goal of Emirates One&Only Wolgan Valley is to minimise the waste sent to landfills and maximise recycling efforts.
 All waste is sorted into recyclable, wet and non-recyclable and all plastic items are currently being replaced with environmentally sustainable items.
 The resort recently opted to take part in a bin-trim program which will see food waste converted into water and also received approval from NSW Environment Protection Authority to turn green waste into water for irrigation.

 In 2018, the resort installed three outdoor filtered water stations to encourage guests to use the multi-use bottles that are provided on arrival to further reduce use of glass and plastic bottles.
 Guests are encouraged to take these bottles home to continue this practice.

 Green building principles were embedded in the design and construction of the resort and Emirates One&Only Wolgan Valley constantly explores new ways to decrease its reliance on coal-fired electricity.
 This includes the use of energy-saving technology such as fluorescent and LED light globes, sensors and timers, as well as solar panels for hot water supplies and exterior lighting.

 The resort’s outdoor swimming pool is equipped with environment-friendly heat exchange technology that keeps it warm.
 In recent years, initiatives such as double glazing the windows in the Main Homestead have improved heating and cooling efficiency of the interiors and reduced energy usage.
 Guests are encouraged to participate in the wise use of energy during their stay.

 Since opening, the resort has achieved a 48% reduction in electricity consumption.